OWASP/samm/v2.0/beta/o-environment-management.md

 description more L2 aligned, versus best-effort full stack - too "devopsy"? definition = configuration hardening?
+L1 = identify what matters to protect your environment and what is missing and prioritized best-effort hardening

 ## Maturity 2
 ### Activity